 Mexico is the indigenous home to several important members of the herb and spice trade: vanilla (vanilla orchids), chocolate (cacao plants) and chiles all come from within its borders.
-Although the demand for these products has spread their growth and processing to many locations, they all originated in Mexico.
+Although the demand for these products has spread their cultivation and processing to many locations, they all originated in Mexico.
 When you think about the Americanized version of Mexican cooking, things like tacos, fajitas and enchiladas come to mind.
 However, these dishes are prepared differently in Mexican kitchens.
 Distinct regions of Mexico focus their culinary attention on beef, chicken and seafoods.
-Most Mexican cuisine can be traced back to Native American Aztec and Mayan traditions, as well as Spanish colonial influences, resulting in a prevalence of corn, bean and rice based dishes.
+Most Mexican cuisine can be traced back to Native American Aztec and Maya traditions, as well as Spanish colonial influences, resulting in a prevalence of corn, bean and rice based dishes.
 The spices posted below are a jumping off point for creating authentic Mexican dishes.
-Many of the chiles and spices recommended by our local expert, chef Rick Bayless (host to PBS show "Mexico One Plate at a time", as well as author of a number of Mexican cookbooks and owner of--along with his wife Deann--Frontera Grill and Topolobampo Restaurant), can be found here.
-Browse our selection of Mexican seasonings, spices, and herbs below.
+Within our collection, you will discover many of the chiles and spices recommended by our local expert, Chef Rick Bayless—Host of PBS show "Mexico One Plate at a time", as well as author of a number of Mexican cookbooks and owner of—along with his wife Dean—Frontera Grill and Topolobampo Restaurant).
+Explore our selection of Mexican seasonings, spices, and herbs below.